 This national leadership initiative calls on corporate officers, university presidents, and local leaders to progress toward the goal of making American buildings 20 percent more energy-efficient by 2020.

-The High-Performance Green Building Partnership Consortia are groups from the public and private sectors recognized by the U.S. Department of Energy (DOE) for their commitment to high-performance green buildings.
+The High-Performance Green Building Partnership Consortia are groups from the public and private sectors recognized by DOE for their commitment to high-performance green buildings.